ARM9/bass/doc/architectures.md

 > **Note:**<br/>
 > The term 'architecture file' usually refers to a string file used by the Table-Architecture-Backend.

+Over the past few years many compains about the 'assembly syntax' had reached us.
+Fact is that almost every CPU in the world do have more then one assembly language for it.
+In other words: We cannot make it right.
+The Author of each file had to make an decission, and we are always open for suggestions.
+At the end of the day an assembly syntax is always also 'just' a flavor.
+And there is no reasons to not have different versions side by side.

+## Where to find and put Architecture Files?
+bass will look at this locations and in this order for architecture files:

+- `{home directory}`/bass/architectures/
+- `{bass binary}`/architectures/

+This is also the place to look up for installed architectures.

 ## Using and writing Architecture Tables
 Architecture files are plain text files with one instruction in each line.
 This could be an command, a comment, or a token pair.
 Of this, the token pair requires most exploration.
 The syntax is simple: The left side represents the contents of the assembly file, the right side represents the binary output.